emmett-framework/emmett/docs/orm/relations.md

         print("  %s" % post.name)
 ```

-weppy will perform a *JOIN* operation on the database and the posts will be directly available on the users without any additional selects.
+Emmett will perform a *JOIN* operation on the database and the posts will be directly available on the users without any additional selects.

 As you probably understood, the `join` method accepts one or more relations to join in the select operation, and you can just write down these relations with their names as strings.